Max B

 Charley Wingate (born May 21, 1978), better known by his stage name Max B (short for Max Biggaveli), is an American rapper and singer.
 He is best known for his solo Public Domain and Million Dollar Baby series of mixtapes, and introducing the term "wavy" as a slang in popular lexicon.

 He made his mixtape debut in 2006, and signed a recording deal with fellow Harlem-based rapper Jim Jones' label/group ByrdGang.
 Following a streak of financial and ethical grievances, Max B parted ways with Jones in 2008.
 The two became embroiled in a bitter feud which pitted Jones and his associates on one side, and Max B and his affiliates on the other.
 Max B is closely associated with producer Dame Grease, and fellow rapper French Montana where the two collaborated on the Coke Wave mixtape series.

 In mid 2009, he was sentenced to 75 years in prison on conspiracy charges pertaining to armed robbery, kidnapping, aggravated assault and felony murder.
 While in prison, he secured a deal with Amalgam Digital to publish his debut album Vigilante Season which was released in 2011.
-On September 16, 2016, it was announced that Max B took a 20-year plea bargain for aggravated manslaughter and was set to be released on April 2nd 2023.
+On September 16, 2016, it was announced that Max B took a 20-year plea bargain for aggravated manslaughter.

 Early life

-Max B was born Charly Wingate on May 21, 1978 and raised in the Abraham Lincoln housing projects in Harlem, New York City.
+Max B was born Charley Wingate on May 21, 1978 and raised in the Abraham Lincoln housing projects in Harlem, New York City.
 His mother, Sharon Wingate, the eldest of eight siblings, had battled with substance abuse for most of her life and eventually served a year and a half in prison for her crack addiction.
-Charly was largely raised by his grandparents.
-According to his mother, his grandmother taught Charly her strong religious values from a young age.
+Charley was largely raised by his grandparents.
+According to his mother, his grandmother taught Charley her strong religious values from a young age.
 As a child, he was friends with future rapper and Dipset founder Cam'ron.
 He grew up with music in the household, and had sung in the Boys Choir of Harlem.
-Despite his grandmother's best efforts, Charly was heavily influenced by the streets, and at the age of 18, began serving a sentence for robbery in 1997.
+Despite his grandmother's best efforts, Charley was heavily influenced by the streets, and at the age of 18, began serving a sentence for robbery in 1997.
 Wingate went on to serve 8 years in prison, before being released in 2005.
-Following his release, he immediately began pursuing a career in music, choosing the stage name Max B. The "B" being shorthand for Biggaveli, a portmanteau referencing The Notorious B.I.G. ("Biggie Smalls"), Jay Z ("Jigga") and Tupac Shakur ("Makaveli").
-According to Wingate, his love for rap music came from his deceased brother, Eric, who left him collections of cassettes while he went in and out of town.
+Following his release, he immediately began pursuing a career in music, choosing the stage name Max B. The "B" being shorthand for Biggaveli, a portmanteau referencing The Notorious B.I.G. ("Biggie"), Jay Z ("Jigga") and Tupac Shakur ("Makaveli").